-Explore rural life, ethnic culture and beautiful village.
+Explore rural life, ethnic culture, and beautiful village.

 Visit Hindu temples and see ancient inscriptions.

-Experience of traditional homestays and campfire.
+Experience of traditional homestays and campfires.